-- Teams must take the court with a minimum of 5 players i.e. no team may take the court with fewer than 5 players (INF 2020 Rules; Rule 8 Starting play; 8.1 (ii) A team must take the court if there are at least 5 players present, one of whom must play as Centre) ??
-What happens if one of these 5 players is injured?
+- Teams must take the court with a minimum of 5 players i.e. no team may take the court with fewer than 5 players (INF 2020 Rules; Rule 8 Starting play; 8.1 (ii) A team must take the court if there are at least 5 players present, one of whom must play as Centre) If 1 of the 5 players are injured then the match is abandoned.

 - Players, team officials, bench officials and supporters are requested to show respect and courtesy to everyone involved in netball by refraining from making derogatory comments before, during or after the match.
 See NNI Code of Conduct.

-- Clarification regarding the rules of the game may only be made to the umpire via the Team Captain and the relevant player during an interval or within 10 minutes after the game.
+- Clarification regarding the rules of the game may only be made to the umpire via the Team Captain and the relevant player during an interval.

 - A registered qualified umpire has the authority to caution a player/bench official if their behaviour is offensive, disrespectful or intimidating.
 They can send players off the court and order bench officials to leave the hall.
 (INF 2020 Rules, Rule 13 Game Management covers all actions that may be taken by umpires and 13.3 Discipline of team officials and bench players)

-8.11 Any complaint, request or point of information should be emailed by the club secretary to the PC Secretary/Chair, League Manager or Fixtures Secretary, (depending on the nature of the query).
-It will then be brought to the NNI PC for their attention.
-If any matter is not settled at the NNI Committee level, then it will be submitted to the NNI Board who shall make a binding ruling on the matter, subject to any right of appeal.
+8.10 Any complaint, request or point of information should be emailed by the club secretary to the League Manager.
+It will then be brought to the NNI CompWG for their attention.
+If any matter is not settled at the NNI Working Group level, then it will be NNI who shall make a binding ruling on the matter, subject to any right of appeal.

-If your club has a problem or query, do not approach a member of the PC committee at a match when they are there as a player, coach, bench official or umpire.
-Please follow the procedure of contacting them, or the PC Secretary/Chair, by email or telephone.
+If your club has a problem or query, do not approach a member of the CPWG committee at a match when they are there as a player, coach, bench official or umpire.
+Please follow the procedure of contacting them, or the COMPWG Secretary/Chair, by email or telephone.

 9.0 COMMUNICATION OF RESULTS

-If there are any issues within this document which are perceived by any party as conflicting with her/his rights, that party should bring these to the attention of the Secretary/Chair of the Participation Committee in the first instance; who may then refer the matter to the Board of Netball Northern Ireland.
+If there are any issues within this document which are perceived by any party as conflicting with their rights, that party should bring these to the attention of the Secretary/Chair of the Competitions Working Group.

 SECTION ONE- SHIELD & PLATE KNOCKOUT STAGES/FINALS